ddev/ddev-drupal-contrib/README.md

 # DDEV Drupal Contrib

 DDEV integration for developing Drupal contrib projects.
-As a general philosophy, your contributed module is the center of the universe.
+As a general philosophy, your contributed module/theme is the center of the universe.
 The codebase layout (see image below) and commands in this project [match the Gitlab CI approach](https://git.drupalcode.org/project/gitlab_templates) from the Drupal Association.

 ## Install